This post contains affiliate links, which means I might make a small commission if you make a purchase. This does not affect your cost. Thank you!

 After taking a moment to gather my wits, I told her of course I could sing.
 Didn’t she remember my musical theatre performances?
 Didn’t she remember all of the choirs?

 She didn’t, because I went away to college when she was 4 years old.
 Since then, I’d focused my energy first on finishing my bachelor’s degree, and then on marriage and motherhood.
-I had focused on…very little else.
+I had focused on…precious little else.

 Some of them sit safely in a china cabinet, waiting to be taken out for the right occasion, but some of them are a dash of spice on my daily routines.